xhdlphzr/FranxAI/CONTRIBUTING.md

    ```bash
    git fetch upstream
    ```
-3. Merge updates into your branch:
+3. Merge into your branch:
    ```bash
    git checkout add-tool-name
    git merge upstream/main
    ```
-4. Resolve conflicts according to Git prompts, then commit and push your changes.
+4. Resolve conflicts (Git will indicate conflicting files), then commit and push.

-If you are not familiar with conflict resolution, leave a message in the pull request, and maintainers will offer assistance.
+If you are unfamiliar with conflict resolution, leave a comment in the PR and maintainers will assist.

 ---

 ## 💬 Other Contributions
-- **Documentation Optimization**: Modify `README.md` or `CONTRIBUTING.md` directly and submit a pull request.
+- **Documentation Improvements**: Directly edit `README.md` or `CONTRIBUTING.md` and submit a PR.
-- **Bug Reports**: Create a new Issue with detailed reproduction steps and operating environment information.
+- **Bug Reports**: Open a new Issue on the Issues page with clear reproduction steps and environment details.
-- **Feature Suggestions**: Submit proposals through Issues.
+- **Feature Suggestions**: Submit proposals via Issues as well.

 ---

 ## 🎉 Acknowledgments
 Thank you for contributing to FranxAgent!
-Every line of code and every piece of knowledge you provide will make this project better.
-Feel free to ask questions in pull requests or Issues if you encounter any problems.
+Every line of code and every piece of knowledge makes this project better.
+If you run into any issues, feel free to ask questions in PRs or Issues.

 Happy coding!